ljmoser83/lex-foodscape/README.md

 # Lexington, KY Foodscape Mapping Project

 ## I. Introduction
 The goal of the *Lexington, KY Foodscape Mapping Project* is to design an interactive web map that explores the [foodscape](https://journals.sagepub.com/doi/pdf/10.1177/1536504214545754) concept and investigates the prevalence and location of various types of food options in Lexington, Kentucky.
-This project will visualize how demographic characteristics, health indicators of residents, measures of economic prosperity, and accessibility serve as explanatory and response variables for shaping a foodscape.
+This project will visualize the food choices that we are faced with in our daily lives.
+These choices and exposures play a large role in determining how we consume food and the overall health impact of our consumption decisions.
 Map users will gain a better understanding of the Lexington, KY foodscape.
-Gaining this understanding will raise awareness of food system equity.
+Gaining this understanding will raise awareness of the daily choices we face in obtaining nourishment.
+An underlying theme of this projecct is a focus on improving food system equity (equal access and exposure to healthy food choices across demographic and socioeconomic groups).

 ## II.
 Methodology